directory

 When the first rays of the sun appear in the east,

-Pay tribute to his brand new appearance
+Pay tribute to his new-appearing sight

 Serving his majesty [the sun] with looks of awe;